hrishikeshrt/dota2-match-rating/README.md

 ## Scoring Metrics

-Several metrics are used to assign a score (1) either between 0 to 1 or (2) normalized using standard numbers
+Several metrics are used to assign a score either,
+* Normalized to be between 0 to 1
+* Normalized using standard numbers (so that it's *roughly* between 0 to 1)

 Some of the notable metrics are described below.
 One's perception of importance of various metrics can be different, and therefore the weightage for those can be edited in
 `settings.py`